 I have said it before and will say it again, DACA is not enough (“Reflections at a time when being undocumented gives me strength“)

-DACA does not heal the wounds of 11 years living in fear of being deported and/or having my family separated.
-DACA does not erase the memories of being told, “we have to fire you; your social security and name don’t match”.
-DACA does not give me back the moments I had to pass out an opportunity because it required me to travel.
+DACA does not heal the wounds of 11 years living in fear of deportation.
+DACA does not give me back the moments I had to pass an opportunity because it required me to travel.
 DACA does not bring back those who have been wrongly detained and deported.
 DACA does not wipe away the tears from seeing my loved ones struggle on a day-to-day basis because they are undocumented.
 DACA does not give me a permanent sense of hope.
 I can’t drive without the fear that has for years been forced upon me.
 I can’t travel freely.
 I can’t live fully… not yet, not with just DACA.
 I’m not a pessimist or ungrateful, I’m just a believer that we can and have to accomplish more.

 Categories: Applying for DACA